StephanThierry/MultiDiskSignatureCollisionErrorFix/README.md

 # Multiple "Disk Signature Collision Error"-fix
+> How to fix disk signature collision error

 After creating multiple USB sticks with the same image using the highly recommended tool:
 USB Image Tool 1.76  by Alexander Beug